We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - vitamin deficiencies in folate, choline, or vitamins B12, B6, or riboflavin

-In these cases, doctors may suggest supplementation to address deficiencies along with medications or treatments to address the specific health condition.
+In these cases, your doctor may suggest supplementation to address deficiencies along with medications or treatments to address the specific health condition.

-People with MTHFR mutations may also wish to take preventative measures by changing certain lifestyle choices that can elevate homocysteine levels.
-Things like stopping smoking, getting enough exercise, and eating a healthy, balanced diet may help without the use of medications.
+People with MTHFR mutations may also wish to take preventive measures to lower their homocysteine levels.
+One preventive measure is changing certain lifestyle choices, which may help without the use of medications.
+Examples include:

 Recurrent miscarriages and neural tube defects are potentially associated with MTHFR.
 The Genetic and Rare Diseases Information Center says studies suggest that women who have two C677T variants are at an increased risk of having a child with a neural tube defect.